jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 **Note:** Custom email addresses can produce a variety of errors.
 For troubleshooting, refer to this article.
 If your error is not listed, contact your email service provider.

-## How Many Inboxes Can I Add?
+## How Many Email Accounts Can I Add?

-The number of inboxes you can add depends on your account plan.
+The number of email accounts you can add depends on your account plan.
 For a full breakdown, see our pricing guide: [https://quickmail.io/pricing/](https://quickmail.io/pricing/)

-**Pro tip:** If you want to increase the daily email volume of your account, the most effective approach is to use multiple inboxes.
+**Pro tip:** If you want to increase the daily email volume of your account, the most effective approach is to use multiple email accounts.
 This allows you to spread the sending volume across accounts through inbox rotation.

-## My Inbox Keeps Getting Paused Due to Error 550 5.1.8.
+## My Email Account Keeps Getting Paused Due to Error 550 5.1.8.
 What Does It Mean?

-The error code 550 5.1.8 (Access denied, bad outbound sender) indicates that Microsoft is flagging the inbox's sending behavior and has temporarily blocked the email account.
+The error code 550 5.1.8 (Access denied, bad outbound sender) indicates that Microsoft is flagging the email account's sending behavior and has temporarily blocked it.

-When QuickMail detects these bounces, it automatically pauses the inbox to prevent further bounces from occurring.
+When QuickMail detects these bounces, it automatically pauses the email account to prevent further bounces from occurring.

 This issue is caused by Microsoft's actions, not by QuickMail, and is not related to invalid email addresses in your lead list.
-It can occur if the inbox sends too many emails with identical content, has a low sender reputation, or appears to be sending spam.
+It can occur if the email account sends too many emails with identical content, has a low sender reputation, or appears to be sending spam.

-Microsoft's algorithm may flag accounts it suspects of being compromised or sending spam.
 To resolve this, contact Microsoft Support to request an unblock.
 If you have admin access, you can also follow this guide: Restore Restricted Users in Defender for Office 365.

-Once the inbox is unblocked by Microsoft, remember to unpause it in QuickMail.
+Once the email account is unblocked by Microsoft, remember to unpause it in QuickMail.

 To avoid future blocks, consider the following best practices: